-Plan for the needs of the most vulnerable transportation system users first.

-Encourage compact development that will provide a mix of housing, jobs and services within easy walking distance.

-Design developments and transportation improvements to accommodate walking, biking and transit use.

-Use the Connected Ramsey Communities Network as a framework to connect neighborhoods to key destinations such as parks, trails, schools, employment, healthcare facilities, retail and grocery stores.
+- Plan for the needs of the most vulnerable transportation system users first. - Encourage compact development that will provide a mix of housing, jobs and services within easy walking distance. - Cluster jobs and commerce. - Design developments and transportation improvements to accommodate walking, biking and transit use. - Use the Connected Ramsey Communities Network as a framework to connect neighborhoods to key destinations such as parks, trails, schools, employment, healthcare facilities, retail and grocery stores.